Originally written by Vanessa Pike-Russell-Updated by Stacy Griffith

 If your hermit crab is inactive for a long period of time which follows the habit of spending a lot of time in the water dish, your crab may be preparing to molt.
 Pre molt symptoms vary from crab to crab.
 Some crabs get slow and cranky, others are busy, some load up on food, others increase their water intake.

 The final cause could be impending death.
-This could be a result of incorrect habitat conditions, incorrect food (nearly all hermit crab food sold in retail stores is toxic) or PPS (post purchase stress).
+This could be a result of incorrect habitat conditions, incorrect food (nearly all hermit crab food sold in retail stores is toxic) or PPD (post purchase death).